Insanely chocolatey Brooklyn Blackout Cupcakes made with dark chocolate, stuffed with a rich chocolate pudding, and topped with cake crumbs.

 - 2 cups cold heavy whipping cream

-- 3 heaping tbsp powdered sugar
+- 3 heaping tablespoon powdered sugar

 - Prepare pudding first.
 In a small saucepan, add milk, sugar, dark chocolate, starch, and coffee.
 Bring to a boil, stirring constantly, until thick.